 Elizabeth Spinney is the Institute of Community Studies’ project director on a landscape assessment of reentry programs serving juveniles in the city of Baltimore, Md.
 (The Institute of Community Studies in the nonprofit arm of Development Services Group, Inc.)

 She also serves as a DSG director of state and local program initiatives and as a data analyst for the Substance Abuse and Mental Health Services Administration’s DATA (for Drug Addiction Treatment Act) Waiver Processing and Support project.
 Ms. Spinney is experienced in data collection and automated data processing solutions and methodologies.
 She is responsible for exporting, transforming, and interpreting data generated from the Buprenorphine Waiver Notification System (a FileMaker database), which includes information on more than 70,000 providers who have applied for or received federal waivers to prescribe buprenorphine.
 In this project role, she gathers and analyzes data from primary and secondary sources pertaining to opioid overdoses, deaths, and the overall utilization across the United States.
 She uses these data to track trends and patterns and to provide visualizations.

 Ms. Spinney is DSG’s resident expert on disproportionate minority contact.
 Previously, Ms. Spinney was the project director for the Office of Juvenile Delinquency and Prevention’s (OJJDP’s) Technical Assistance to End Racial and Ethnic Disparities in the Juvenile Justice System and the deputy project director for OJJDP’s research study Expanding the Use of Disproportionate Minority Contact: Data Analysis of Patterns to Identify Best Practices, where she led the systematic review of literature, analyzed state and local data for more than 1,500 jurisdictions in OJJDP’s national database, and conducted case study research.

 She has contributed to numerous research projects, articles, and reports, and coordinated training and technical assistance for various juvenile justice, criminal justice, child welfare, and education projects.
 A former Peace Corps volunteer, she worked with at-risk and systems-involved children through the Urban Youth Development program.
-She earned his master’s in public policy from Harvard University’s Kennedy School of Government.
+She earned her master’s in public policy from Harvard University’s Kennedy School of Government.